smart-classic/SMARTFramework-ios/README.md

 Getting the Framework
 ---------------------

 I'll be assuming that you want to add the framework to your own project.
-The best way to get the framework is to check out the project via [git], if your own project is also git-controlled, add it as a submodule using `git submodule add ...` instead of git clone.
-Open Terminal, navigate to the desired directory, and
+The best way to get the framework is to check out the project via **[GIT]**, and I'm assuming you are using git for your own project as well.
+If you are not then substitute `git clone` for _git submodule add_ at the second step below.
+Open
-execute:
+Terminal and execute:

+    $ cd YourApp
-    $ git clone git://github.com/chb/SMARTFramework-ios.git
+	$ git submodule add git://github.com/chb/SMARTFramework-ios.git
     $ cd SMARTFramework-ios
     $ git submodule init
     $ git submodule update

-You now have the latest source code of the framework as well as the subprojects we use and the Medications Sample App.
+You now have the latest source code of the framework as well as the subprojects used therein.
 From now on you can just update to the latest source version with:

     $ cd SMARTFramework-ios
     $ git pull